 - Muladhara (base of spine): all sounds, words, and mantras rest here

 Each chakra is also associated with a particular Hindu deity and seed syllable.
-The four Buddhist chakras correspond to the Four Noble Truths.
+In Buddhism, the four chakras correspond to the Four Noble Truths.

-While the kundalini form yoga aims to manipulate the flow of subtle energy moving through the chakras, the concept of chakras didn’t play a central role in classical yoga.
-In recent years, though, it’s come to play a larger role.
+Aside from the kundalini form of yoga, which aims to manipulate the flow of subtle energy moving through the chakras, the concept of chakras didn’t play a central role in classical yoga.
+In recent years, though, chakras have come to play a much larger role.

 The New Age interpretation of chakras adds colours, moving from violet at the crown down to red at the base of the spine.
 These are visible in the image above.
 In crystal healing, crystals may be matched up with chakras based on colour.